 - 1 head roasted garlic

-- 1 tablespoon tapioca flour tapioca starch + 2 tablespoon water
+- 1 tablespoon tapioca flour (tapioca starch) made into a slurry with 2 tablespoon water

 - 250 g mushrooms, sliced